UniTwit/uni.js/README.md

 	$ node uni.js

 ## Configuration
-Just go on the webinterface or edit manually `config.json` and restart uni.js to provide Twitter and Redis credentials and other little things.
+Just go on the webinterface, or edit manually `config.json` and restart uni.js, to provide Twitter and Redis credentials and other little things.

 ### Twitter
-Go to [dev.twitter.com](https://dev.twitter.com/) to grab  `consumer_key` and `consumer_secret` of an existing app, or create a new app.
+Go to [dev.twitter.com](https://dev.twitter.com/) to grab the `consumer_key` and the `consumer_secret` of an existing app, or create a new app.
-Be sure the `callback_url` domain match with the domain where is hosted uni.js.
+Be sure the `callback_url` domain matches with the domain where is hosted uni.js.

 ### Redis
 Just provide the right `host`, `port` and `pass`.
 The pass can be set in the Redis config file.